raspberrypi/documentation/hardware/raspberrypi/usb/README.md

 The USB ports on a Raspberry Pi 1 have a design loading of 100mA each - sufficient to drive "low-power" devices such as mice and keyboards.
 Devices such as wireless LAN adapters, USB hard drives, USB pen drives all consume much more current and should be powered from an external hub with its own power supply.
 While it is possible to plug a 500mA device into a Raspberry Pi 1 and have it work with a sufficiently powerful supply, reliable operation is not guaranteed.
 In addition, hotplugging high-power devices into the Raspberry Pi 1's USB ports may cause a brownout which can cause the Pi to reset.

-For Raspberry Pi 2, the total power supplied to all USB ports in aggregate is 600mA by default, but can be increased to 1200mA using the `max_usb_current` config.txt entry.

-From the Raspberry Pi 3 onwards, the total power supplied to all USB ports in aggregate is 1200mA.
+From the Raspberry Pi 2 onwards, the total power supplied to all USB ports in aggregate is 1200mA.

 See [Power](../power/README.md) for more information.